RohanVDvivedi/TupleStore/README.md

  * **fixed length predefined tuple storage model,**
  * **to be stored on fixed sized pages for block storage systems.**

-The Model is expect to run only on little endian byte order systems.

 Started as a project to be used in a small database storage engine.

 To reiterate : This project is not a database, embedded database, database storage engine or any of that.